Honors & Awards

 Farmer was one of the top performers at “The Opening” all-star camp and participated in the Under Armour All-American game in January.
 Farmer only visited Nebraska, but did have scholarship offers from Missouri, Illinois and Minnesota.
 Rivals.com listed Farmer as the No. 4 offensive guard prospect in the country and the 82nd-ranked 2014 recruit overall.

 Farmer was a two-time Class 2A wrestling state champion at 285 pounds.

 The son of Brian and Connie Farmer, Tanner was born on March 1, 1996.
-He is majoring in nutrition, exercise and health science.
+He is majoring in nutrition, exercise and health science and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2017.
 He has volunteered his time with Uplifting Athletes, Husker Connect and local hospital and school visits.
 He earned a prestigious Sam Foltz Hero 27 Leadership Award in 2017.
 He also claimed spots on the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in 2016 and 2017.